Equinox: Description

-Date
+Date determination

 When Julius Caesar established the Julian calendar in 45 BC, he set 25 March as the date of the spring equinox; this was already the starting day of the year in the Persian and Indian calendars.
-Because the Julian year is longer than the tropical year by about 11.3 minutes on average (or 1 day in 128 years), the calendar "drifted" with respect to the two equinoxes – so that in 300 AD the spring equinox occurred on about 21 March, and by the 1580s AD it had drifted backwards to 11 March.
+Because the Julian year is longer than the tropical year by about 11.3 minutes on average (or 1 day in 128 years), the calendar drifted with respect to the two equinoxes, so that in 300 AD the spring equinox occurred on about 21 March, and by the 1580s AD it had drifted backwards to 11 March.

+A graph showing the Gregorian calendar leap solstice, including the date (in GMT) of the northern summer solstice.

 This drift induced Pope Gregory XIII to establish the modern Gregorian calendar.
-The Pope wanted to continue to conform with the edicts of the Council of Nicaea in 325 AD concerning the date of Easter, which means he wanted to move the vernal equinox to the date on which it fell at that time (21 March is the day allocated to it in the Easter table of the Julian calendar), and to maintain it at around that date in the future, which he achieved by reducing the number of leap years from 100 to 97 every 400 years.
-However, there remained a small residual variation in the date and time of the vernal equinox of about ±27 hours from its mean position, virtually all because the distribution of 24 hour centurial leap-days causes large jumps (see Gregorian calendar leap solstice).
+It was to conform with the edicts of the Council of Nicaea in 325 AD concerning the date of Easter, which means he wanted to move the vernal equinox to the date on which it fell at that time (21 March is the day allocated to it in the Easter table of the Julian calendar), and to maintain it at around that date in the future, which he achieved by reducing the number of leap years from 100 to 97 every 400 years.
+However, there remained a small residual variation in the date and time of the vernal equinox of about ±27 hours from its mean position, all because the distribution of 24 hour centurial leap-days causes large jumps.

 Modern dates

-The dates of the equinoxes change progressively during the leap-year cycle, because the Gregorian calendar year is not commensurate with the period of the Earth's revolution about the Sun.
+The dates of the equinoxes change during the leap-year cycle, due to the Gregorian calendar year not commensurating with the period of the Earth's revolution about the Sun.
 It is only after a complete Gregorian leap-year cycle of 400 years that the seasons commence at approximately the same time.
 In the 21st century the earliest March equinox will be 19 March 2096, while the latest was 21 March 2003.
-The earliest September equinox will be 21 September 2096 while the latest was 23 September 2003 (Universal Time).
+The earliest September equinox will be 21 September 2096 while the latest was 23 September 2003 in universal time.